Setting up Rucio on Kubernetes

 Bootstrapping the database

-By default no database is initialized when a new rucio installation is set up.
-With this guide you can bootstrap the database on a kubernetes cluster.
+By default, no database is initialized when a new Rucio installation is set up.
+An init container can be used to bootstrap the database on a Kubernetes cluster:

 apiVersion: v1